grapestone5321/sdcnd-advanced_lane_finding/writeup.md

 ## 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature of the lane and the position of the vehicle with respect to center are calculated.
+Using the following code, the radius of curvature of the lane and the position of the vehicle with respect to center are calculated.

 ```python
 ym_per_pix = curve_centers.ym_per_pix